steveaq/steveaq.github.io/_posts/2022-03-18-FBREF-Data-Scraping-Walk-Through-pt2.md

 This is in much better shape now, there is still some data cleaning to do however, after we have sorted that, we can start creating some visuals to make it it easier to compare the players.

 As you may have noticed from the output table, we have *a lot* of features in our dataframe.
-Luckily we can group some of these into catergories.
-In order to keep thing simple, I went with using - 'Attacking', 'Playmaking', & 'Defensive' as the catergories.
+Luckily we can group some of these into categories.
+In order to keep thing simple, I went with using - 'Attacking', 'Playmaking', & 'Defensive' as the categories.
 The features selected for each one have been chose using the same grouping in FBREF.

 ```python
 def generate_player_comparison(url_list, view):